 Australia citizens do not need a visa to enter Thailand for stays less than 30 days.

 You must have at least 6 months validity on your passport.

-For the most up-to-date entry requirements and how to get a visa contact your nearest embassy.
+Contact your nearest on the most up-to-date entry requirements on how to get a visa.

 Overstaying your visa is a serious offence in Thailand.